Climate Action Plan

 What percent of Mercer Island’s Green Waste is taken to local composing sites like Cedar Grove?
 I asked this question to Recology but never received an answer.
 I spoke with a Cedar Grove rep at a recycling fair earlier this year and she said very little of MI’s green waste stays local and most is trucked on the highways to a composting station near Stanwood.

-Lori K asked over 1 year ago
+Lori K asked about 2 years ago

 The percentage taken to Cedar Grove (Maple Valley) vs Lenz Composting (Stanwood) varies every week depending on capacity and market factors, etc. After weighing, Mercer Island's yard/food waste is actually combined with other cities at a Seattle facility for greater transport efficiency, and then sent in bulk to either compost company.
 Earlier in the year, the majority was sent to Lenz, but for the most recent 4 months, 100% has been going to Cedar Grove.